 Citigroup Global Markets Inc. and J.P.
 Morgan Securities LLC are acting as joint book-running managers of the offering.
-Subject to the terms and conditions stated in the purchase agreement dated as of June 25, 2024, each initial purchaser named below has agreed to purchase, and the Republic has a greed to sell to such initial purchaser, the principal amount of the bonds set forth below.
+Subject to the terms and conditions stated in the purchase agreement dated as of February 18, 2025, each initial purchaser named below has agreed to purchase, and the Republic has agreed to sell to such initial purchaser, the principal amount of the bonds set forth below.

 Principal Amount of

 Initial Purchasers Bonds

-Citigroup Global Markets Inc DOP52,500,000,000
+Citigroup Global Markets Inc. DOP62,500,000,000

 J.P.
-Morgan Securities LLC DOP52,500,000,000
+Morgan Securities LLC DOP62,500,000,000

-Total DOP105,000,000,000
+Total DOP125,000,000,000

-The purchase a greement provides that the obligations of the initial purchasers to purchase the bonds are subject to approval of legal matters by counsel and to other conditions.
+The purchase agreement provides that the obligations of the initial purchasers to purchase the bonds are subject to approval of legal matters by counsel and to other conditions.
 The initial purchasers must purchase all the bonds if they purchase any of the bonds.
 The initial purchasers may offer and sell the bonds through certain of their affiliates.
-J.P.
-Morgan Securities LLC may act through J.P.
-Morgan Securities plc as agent.